Barusei/yolo/README.md

 This project involved the containerization and deployment of a full-stack yolo application using Docker.

 #Containerization of the front-end
-docker network created-barusei-network which will be used by both front-end and backend containers front-end containerized and named barusei-client container
+docker network barusei-network and baruseivolume which will be used by both front-end and backend containers front-end containerized and named barusei-client container

+to run these containers
+front-end   sudo docker run -it barusei-client:v1.0.0
+            sudo docker run -it barusei-backend:v1.0.0

 # Requirements